vnotex/vnote/src/resources/docs/shortcuts_en.md

 - `X`
 Close current tab.
 - `J`
-Jump to next tab.
+Jump to the next tab.
 - `K`
-Jump to last tab.
+Jump to the previous tab.
 - `1` - `9`
 Number key 1 to 9 will jump to the tabs with corresponding sequence number.
 - `0`